imaoca/robust/challenger.md

 ---

-# Diagram of trial site
+# Diagram of Trial Site

 ![](img/fig4.png)

 ----

-# Photo of Robust Protocol Challenge trial site
+# Photo of Robust Protocol Challenge Trial Site

 ![](img/fig2.png)

 ----

-# Scoring method
+# Scoring Method

 After the time limit, we are checking the files that has been saved inside the receiving side.
 Scoring will be done as follows.